Bassett Road machine gun murders: Investigation and trial

 The scientific investigation identified the weapon used as possibly a .45 calibre machine gun.
 At that time, New Zealand's firearms control legislation was lax, as many returned military personnel had residual weapons from their Second World War service period.
 The foreign firearms trade was also served by lax border regulation of potentially offensive weapons.
-Two notable figures within New Zealand criminal underworld, John Gillies and Ronald Jorgensen, were arrested on 31 December 1963 and stood trial starting 24 February 1964.
+Two notable figures within the New Zealand criminal underworld, John Gillies and Ronald Jorgensen, were arrested on 31 December 1963 and stood trial starting 24 February 1964.
 Although Jorgensen had been easily caught, Gillies had evaded arrest for several days.

 Formerly a sailor, Jorgensen had just finished a two-year prison sentence, although he had served time in borstal beforehand.
-As a young offender, he met John Gillies in that context in 1951.
+As a young offender, he met John Gillies in 1951.
 Crewing on naval vessels, they maintained intermittent contact over the next decade, until they met again in Auckland in 1962.
-Born in Kaikoura on Upper Canterbury's eastern coast of the South Island to an authoritarian Danish father, Jorgensen had a history of assault and theft in Christchurch, New Zealand.
+Born in Kaikōura on Upper Canterbury's eastern coast of the South Island to an authoritarian Danish father, Jorgensen had a history of assault and theft in Christchurch.
 John Gillies also originated from the South Island.
 In 1956, he had fled trial on a number of criminal offenses to Australia, until a further prison sentence in Melbourne's Pentridge Prison led to his deportation back to New Zealand in October 1963.

 Both men denied charges of murder, although Gillies admitted acquiring a machine gun for his own protection.
 Both men were convicted and sentenced to life imprisonment.